 In January, Cellcontrol was featured in the story, Estes Taking Back Control, in Fleet Owner Magazine.
-The article details the journey of Cellcontrol client Estes Services as they saught to combat distracted driving in their fleet.
-An exerpt is below with a link to the full story.
+The article details the journey of Cellcontrol client Estes Services as they sought to combat distracted driving in their fleet.
+An excerpt is below with a link to the full story.

 Around the latter half of 2015, the leadership at Estes Services began to notice an increase in collisions and a 'murmur' of negative feedback from other drivers on the road.
 Being an HVAC company with heavily branded vehicles showing phone numbers, the company looks for and processes that feedback.